wp-slimstat/wp-slimstat/readme.txt

 = My screen goes blank when trying to access the reports / after installing WP SlimStat = Try [increasing the amount of memory](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) allocated to PHP.
 WP SlimStat requires about 5 Mb of RAM to track a pageview.

-= When trying to access amy of the SlimStat options in the backend, I get the following error: You do not have sufficient permissions to access this page. =
+= When trying to access any of options screens, I get the following error: You do not have sufficient permissions to access this page. =
 You were playing with the plugin's permission settings, weren't you?
 But don't worry, there's a secret passage that will allow you to unlock your access.
 Create a new user `slimstatadmin`, and assign him the Administrator role.
 Then log into your WordPress admin area with the new user and... voila: you can now access WP SlimStat's settings again.
 Update your users' permissions and then get rid of this newly created user.

 = I'm very surprised by the discrepancies between Google Analytics, Jetpack Stats and Slimstat.
 Why is that? =